OffByTwoDev/Destruct3D/README.md

 I am extremely thankful to seadaemon for the [Destronoi plugin](https://github.com/seadaemon/Destronoi), which this plugin was built off of.
 If Destronoi didn't exist this project would've taken significantly longer and I may never have made it.

 For clarity: my C# code "VSTNode.cs" and "DestronoiNode.cs" were initially a direct port of seadaemon's gdscript code.
 I then added some functions and different components to each to create this project.

-# Dependencies

-- Godot 4.4.1+ - .NET version

-Note: Jolt is highly recommended when using this plugin.
-Using the default engine leads to fragments oscillating unphysically (might be something to do with Centre of Mass calculations).

 # Technicalities / Theory